Otvdm/winevdm: run old Windows software in 64-bit Windows

 If for some reason your 16-bit application doesn't work with the latest release version, you may download the most recent experimental build of the software from this AppVeyor page, by following these links on the page: click "Jobs", then "Environment: THIS_BUILD_IS_RECOMMENDED [etc.]", then "Artifacts" (at the right, above the blue screen image), then download the zip file named "otvdm-master-###.zip".
 Extract the files to a convenient folder (for example, C:\OTVDM) and click on Install.

 My installer offers to install the system into a folder named OTVDM in the root of your system drive (typically C:), but you can select or create any other folder that you may prefer.
 After installing the system, you can update it with the latest release of the system by downloading the new release from the AppVeyor page linked above and copying its contents into OTVDM folder, overwriting the existing files.
 But keep this in mind when installing or reinstalling: If you have already installed otvdm/winevdm using this or any other installation method, my installer will prompt you before it overwrites your otvdm.ini and otvdm\windows\system.ini and otvdm\windows\win.ini files.
-If you let the installer overwrite these files, you may need to install your 16-bit Windows applications again.
+If you let my installer overwrite these files, you may need to install your 16-bit Windows applications again.
 Back up your otvdm system before reinstalling!
-The latest version of the installer offers to open the otvdm.ini file for editing.
+My installer offers to open the otvdm.ini file for editing.
 I strongly recommend that you open that file and read its contents.
 Some applications (e.g. XyWrite for Windows) will not run unless you enable the option to limit font enumeration.

 Alternatively, if you want to run a full Windows 3.1x environment, you can use my Win31DOSBox system, but you probably do not need it.